Visiting Artist Program

-Your country of residence must be within South Asia (Afghanistan, Bangladesh, Bhutan, India, Myanmar, Nepal, Pakistan, or Sri Lanka), with particular preference for artists from Afghanistan, Bangladesh, Bhutan, Myanmar, Nepal, Pakistan, or Sri Lanka, as SAI seeks to create unique opportunities for to engage with artists from countries that have less representation at Harvard.
+Your country of residence must be within South Asia (Afghanistan, Bangladesh, Bhutan, India, Myanmar, Nepal, Pakistan, or Sri Lanka), with particular preference for artists from Afghanistan, Bangladesh, Bhutan, Myanmar, Nepal, Pakistan, or Sri Lanka, as SAI seeks to create unique opportunities to engage with artists from countries that have less representation at Harvard.

-Resume/CV: Your resume/cv should list your previous exhibitions, residencies, professional training programs, and related experiences.
+- Resume/CV: Your resume/CV should list your previous exhibitions, residencies, professional training programs, and related experiences.

 Applications will be reviewed by the SAI Arts Council, an interdisciplinary panel of faculty and senior administrators.
 Incomplete applications will not be considered.

 This opportunity is made possible with the generous support from the Dean of the Division of Social Science’s Donald T. Regan Lecture Fund and the SAI Arts Council members.